FollowBench: A Multi-level Fine-grained Constraints Following Benchmark for Large Language Models: Data Generation Process

 \subsection{Mixed Constraints}

 In this paper, we consider four below tasks which are naturally suitable for constructing mixed constraints:

 \begin{itemize}

+\item \textbf{Text Editing} We start by gathering text from different online sources, like sentences, letters, and emails.
+Next, we create instructions with multi-level mixed constraints by increasingly adding an editing requirement to the text at each level.
+For example, ``swap the first and last words in the sentence'' (Content Constraints), ``response using '\#\#\#' at the beginning'' (Format Constraints), etc. We write rule-based programs for individual instructions to assess the satisfaction of internal constraints, employing exact match as the evaluation metric.

 \item \textbf{Summarization} The initial instructions are sampled from CNN/Daily Mail\cite{nallapati2016abstractive}, XSum~\cite{narayan-etal-2018-dont}, SAMSum~\cite{gliwa-etal-2019-samsum}, English Gigaword~\cite{graff2003english}, and arXiv~\cite{arxivdataset}.
-The instructions with multi-level mixed constraints are produced by specifying the format of generating answers (Format Constraints), requiring the generated text to include or not include certain keywords (Content Constraints), etc.
+The instructions with multi-level mixed constraints are produced by specifying the format of generating answers (Format Constraints), requiring the generated text to include or not include certain keywords (Content Constraints), etc. We write rule-based programs for individual instructions to assess the satisfaction of internal constraints, employing accuracy as the evaluation metric.